-With that motivation in place, boards and leaders can be encouraged to focus in on some specific metrics to set goals around.
-The World Economic Forum’s International Business Council (IBC) has identified three particular ones as a terrific starting point – employee retraining, climate change and diversity and inclusion.
+With that motivation in place, boards and leaders can be encouraged to focus on some specific metrics to set goals around.
+The World Economic Forum’s International Business Council (IBC) has identified three particular ones as a terrific starting point – employee retraining, climate change and, diversity and inclusion.

 Employee retraining is only set to become more relevant in the months and years to come, with automation impacting on a variety of occupations and industries, necessitating empowering workers to reskill for a changing working world.

 Furthermore, the pandemic, social distancing and the need for remote working have only accelerated the adoption of automation and digital transformation, and thus the need for employee retraining.